dharmik050903/MacrocosmTech/README.md

-# MacrocosmTech Website
+# Zeeniith Website

-A modern, responsive React + TypeScript website for MacrocosmTech - a software agency that builds digital universes.
+A modern, responsive React + TypeScript website for Zeeniith - a software agency that builds digital universes.

 ## 🚀 Features